-Disciplinary System
+Discipline System

-Each teacher will deal with general classroom disruption through effective classroom management, the use of PBIS interventions and reteaching expectations, and involvement of parents, guardians, or school counselors.
-Only when the action taken by the teacher is ineffective, should the student be referred to the principal or his/her designee and the discipline system.
+Each teacher will deal with general classroom disruption through effective classroom management, the use of PBIS, re-teaching expectations, and the involvement of parents, guardians, or school counselors.
+Only when the action taken by the teacher is ineffective, should the student be referred to the principal or his/her designee.
 The main objective of Page Middle School's discipline plan is to teach students to be responsible for their own behavior.
 The goal of discipline is self-discipline.